hiulit/RetroPie-Godot-Engine-Emulator/README.md

 ./uninstall-godot-engine-scriptmodule.sh "/path/to/your/RetroPie-Setup"
 ./update-godot-engine-scriptmodule.sh "/path/to/your/RetroPie-Setup"
 ```
-## Install the Godot system from RetroPie-Setup
+## Install the Godot "emulator" from RetroPie-Setup

 Once you've [successfully installed](#install-the-scriptmodule) the scriptmodule, run `sudo /home/pi/RetroPie-Setup/retropie_setup.sh`  and then go to: